Guy of Burgundy: Rebellion

-In the late autumn of 1046 the disorder in Normandy which had ravaged the duchy for several years began to crystallize into a coordinated assault upon the young William.
-As one of the possible successors to the dukedom in 1035, Guy became the prime mover in this revolt, and was able to rally the support of a very powerful group of Norman magnates.
-These came not only from the neighborhood of Guy's own possessions in the middle of Normandy but more particularly from the west, including the Bessin and the Cotentin.
-According to William of Poitiers, Guy either aimed at the ducal throne, which would have been unusually ambitious, or wanted to secure the greater part of the duchy for himself.
+In the late autumn of 1046 leading into 1047, the disorder in Normandy which had ravaged the duchy for several years began to crystallize into a coordinated assault upon the young William.
+William of Jumieges wrote that William stated he feared the idea of being thrown down from the summit of his ducal power and replaced by a rival, and William of Poitiers wrote that Guy wished to receive the principatus of Normandy.
+As one of the possible successors to the duchy in 1035, Guy became the prime mover in this revolt, and was able to rally the support of a very powerful group of Norman magnates.
+The plan for this revolt was based in the form of conspiracy, making his group of men those with grievances against William.
+Though the entirety of the claim for the throne came from William’s illegitimacy, in traditional Norman custom, duke Robert the Magnificent, his father, declared William to be the heir for his position and made royals swear loyalty to the young William.
+According to William of Poitiers, Guy either aimed at the ducal throne, which would have been unusually ambitious considering the late Duke Robert’s declaration of William as heir, or wanted to secure the greater part of the duchy for himself.
 Whether Guy merely felt sidelined at William's court or thought himself a better heir than his illegitimate cousin is ultimately unclear.
+He then began to slander the name of his cousin William, declaring him a bastard and unfit for the throne.

 Guy was defeated by William and his overlord, King Henry I of France, at the Battle of Val-ès-Dunes.
 He retreated to his castle at Brionne, where the Duke besieged him there for three years before finally subduing him in 1049.
-William of Poitiers wrote that the Duke subsequently allowed Guy to remain at his court; William of Jumièges describes this as house arrest.
-As a punishment for his rebellion, Guy lost his castles.
+William of Poitiers wrote that the Duke subsequently allowed Guy to remain at his court; while contrarily William of Jumièges describes this as house arrest.
+As a punishment for his rebellion, Guy lost his castles and land that was once given to him under benefice.
+As written by Orderic Vitalis in his Historia Ecclesiastica in another similar history, during this time, the castle in which Guy resided was the Castle of Brionne, where he lived until the aftermath of the rebellion when William took it back under his control.
+After his defeat and several losses of his land and power, Guy’s historiography seems to end.
+What happens in his later life is unknown, with the last documentation of his presence being when he was under house arrest.